This installment in the life and times of Seusea follows on from here, although reading that is not necessary.

 ‘I’ll let you discover where.’

 In truth, it resembled no sewer, as it carried no water or effluent and the floor was sandy and dry.
-As Lothmire had noted, Trowheald Castle predated Fenstre’s founding and as with the Clathe, Lake Village and the sacred Hexaquer of the Geriarchs, it was there when the settlers first began to inhabit the area.
-Who built them and why were mysteries that had never been solved, even after nearly nine millennia of constant inhabitation.
+As Lothmire had noted, Trowheald Castle predated Myre’s founding and as with the Clathe, Lake Village and the sacred Hexaquer of the Hielachs, it was there when the settlers first began to inhabit the area.
+Who built them and why were mysteries that had never been solved, even after nearly nine millennia of constant habitation.
 The Trowheald clan had dwelt in the Castle since its discovery and if they knew the secret of the Castle, they kept it to themselves.

 This was something else.
 It was too clean and well-made to be anything crafted by a Societor and it felt uncomfortably out-of-place in the squalid world Seusea knew so well.
 Even the soft echoes of her footsteps as she padded down the hall sounded strange.
 At the first intersection, she heeded Lothmire’s advice and turned left.
 A few yards on she found something that brought her back into her familiar world: a dead katean.
 She knelt by it and examined the shrunken, pallid thing.
 It had been dead for some time, days maybe, but she couldn’t see what had killed it.
 There were no obvious signs of injury, and Seusea had another moment where she reconsidered the wisdom of the night’s sojourn.

-Kateans were deceptively frail appearing creatures but they were both lithe and resilient.
-Once they latched on with their suckered hands and lamprey-like mouths, they were notoriously difficult to detach, and for anyone inexperienced who was surprised by one, it inevitably led to death.
+Kateans were deceptively frail appearing creatures, but were both lithe and resilient.
+Once a katean latched on with their suckered hands and lamprey-like mouths, they were notoriously difficult to detach, and for anyone inexperienced who was surprised by one, it inevitably led to death.

 So what killed this one?
 Seusea had no answers and a cold dread began to seep down her back.